-One of the most helpful things historians can do to get a better understanding of the past is to organise events according to the order in which they happened.
-This is known as chronology Chronology can help us organise things that happened over a small period of time, like a day or week, or large periods of time, like hundreds of thousands of years.
-We can also use chronology to look at events that happened in one place or society, or compare events across many different places and societies.
+One of the most helpful things historians can do to get Chronology allows us to develop an ordered sense of a better understanding of the past is to organise events time.
+Once events have been ordered chronologically, according to the order in which they happened.
+This is we are able to use a range of historical concepts such known as chronology.
+Chronology can help us organise as cause and effect, significance, and continuity and things that happened over a small period of time, like change to analyse them in detail. a day or week, or large periods of time, like hundreds skilldrill: Chronology